Delhi-London AI flight delayed after ants found in business class | Business

 The AI-111 flight departed from the Delhi airport at around 5.20 pm instead of its scheduled departure time of 2 pm, they said.

+Later in the evening, Air India posted on its Twitter account that ''it was not a swarm of ants and definitely not an aborted take off''.

-According to the sources, ants were found in a section of the business class just before the plane was about to take off for London.
+However, the sources confirmed that a large number of ants were found in a section of the business class just before the plane was about to take off for London.

 The plane was then replaced with another Boeing 787-8 aircraft.